Executive Coaching

 Professional development is about developing the skills relevant to the person’s role or future roles.
 It is often beneficial to both the recipient and the organisation they work for.

-While personal development focuses more on growing inherent skills, behaviours and personality traits that transfer to improvement and satisfaction in all areas of that person’s life, be it at work, home, or socially.
+While personal development focuses more on growing inherent leadership skills, behaviours and personality traits that transfer to improvement and satisfaction in all areas of that person’s life, be it at work, home, or socially.